afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/02-sprint2-openvpn-backup-auber-failover-automation.md

 - Ping 	✅ Paris → Tokyo(`172.20.10.3`	✅, `10.9.1.2`	❌)
 Explanation: The main VPN network no longer exists.

+## When Paris Comes Back
+- Clients reconnect to Paris (first remote), after ~1minute.
+- The monitoring script on Auber detects it and shutdown the Auber server OpenVPN service.
+The backup tunnel `10.9.2.0/24` is not anymore active so all of the route injected dynamically are deleted from the routing table of Auber & the client.
+The primary route (already added) are used.

 ## 7. Troubleshooting